 Manhattan Condo Historical Price Trend

-Posted by Wei Min Tan on January 14, 2021
+Posted by Wei Min Tan on January 9, 2024

 Manhattan Condo Historical Price Trend

 Manhattan property (condominium) investment performance.
 Apartments that can be purchased individually in Manhattan are either Cooperatives or Condominiums.
 Condominiums are more investor friendly because they do not require board approval and allow owners to rent out as needed.
 As such, the price per square foot of a Condominium is about 50 percent higher than that of a Cooperative.
-The below are graphs for Manhattan residential condominiums for price per square foot, median price and sales volume.

-Manhattan condo average price per square foot: Graph above shows historical appreciation trend of Manhattan residential condominiums in terms of average price per square foot.
+Graph above shows historical appreciation trend of Manhattan residential condominiums in terms of average price per square foot.
 In 1999, the average price per square foot was $480.
 Prices increased through 2008, then declined in 2009 and 2010 because of the U.S. recession.
-From 2008 to 2010, the decline was about 15 percent, when rest of the country went down by 35 percent.
+From 2008 to 2010, the decline was about 15 percent, when rest of the country was down by 35 percent.

 Read the latest Manhattan property market report